-NCOA supports the establishment of an out-of-pocket (OOP) cap for Medicare beneficiaries in Part D. Currently, beneficiaries must pay 5% of their drug costs indefinitely when they exceed the current out-of-pocket threshold of \$5,100.
-A hard cap would reduce out-of-pocket costs and enhance predictability for the approximately one million beneficiaries who reach the catastrophic phase (in 2015) and do not have low-income-subsidies.
-These beneficiaries incurred over \$3,000 in OOP costs on average, with 10% of them spending at least \$5,200.
+NCOA supports the establishment of an out-of-pocket (OOP) cap for Medicare beneficiaries in Part D. In 2021, beneficiaries must pay 5% of their drug costs indefinitely when they exceed the current OOP threshold of \$6,550.
+A hard cap would reduce OOP costs and enhance predictability for the over one million beneficiaries who reach the catastrophic phase each year and do not have low-income subsidies.
+In 2018, these beneficiaries incurred over \$3,100 in OOP costs on average above the catastrophic threshold.